rsanchezmo/tensorbot/README.md

 response = requests.get(url)
 print(response.json())
 ```
-You should see the chat `id` in the response.
+You should see the `chat: id` in the response.
 If you receive nothing, remember to send a message to your bot first.

 There is an `example.py` file that you can run to see how it works.
 Just instantiate the `TensorBot` class with your token and chat id,
 then create your plot config as depicted below and run the bot with the `run` method.